getgud-io/getgud-docs/Integrations/C/c-integration.md

 - Send Reports about historical matches to Getgud.
 - Send (and update) player information to Getgud.

-## Build requirements:
-The shared and static libraries are different.
-The shared library can be linked directly to a project because it only requires the binaries and headers.
-However, here is the way to link the static library correctly:
-### Linux:
-Dependencies:
-- libcurl development kit.
-- zlib development kit.
-- openssl development kit.
-- libssl development kit.
-- libcrypto development kit.
-- gcc packages.
-- pthread library.

-### Windows:
-- libcurl library package.
-- zlib library package.

-A test project with completed setup is included in each release folder.

 ## Getting Started

 Insert the Title Id and Private Key you recieved from Getgud.io to the `GETGUD_TITLE_ID ` and `GETGUD_PRIVATE_KEY` environment variables, or use them as arguments for StartGame. (multiple title support available below)